 We’ve all done it.
-I’m not sure if it stems from habit or lack of time but every once and a while don’t you feel like you’re on autopilot when it comes to the things you eat?
+I’m not sure if it stems from habit or lack of time but every once in a while don’t you feel like you’re on autopilot when it comes to the things you eat?
 Just the other day I was thinking – what do I want for dinner?
 And without missing a beat I thought of about five or six things that I would say I make quite frequently and then tried to decide which one I felt like.
-This coming from a girl that owns more cookbooks and food magazines than shoes or clothing (hey we all have our obsessions).
+This coming from a girl that owns more cookbooks and food magazines than shoes (hey we all have our obsessions).
 It’s become this weird hoarding fetish.
-I see a new one…and I just have to have it.
-It’s like those crazy toy collectors that have their Darth Vader action figures “mint in box”, well I have my Jamie Oliver mint in…book.
+I see a new one and I just have to have it.
+It’s like those crazy toy collectors that have their Darth Vader action figures “mint in box”, well I have my Jamie Oliver mint in book.

 Because you know what?!
 My dog eats the same thing day in and day out and he is doing just fine.
 Plus, he has the best poops of life and I would know as I have to pick them up.

 When I was a kid, I was always fascinated by how excited he would get when we would do the high pitch “DO YOU WANT A COOKIE?!” the dog would practically do backflips in anticipation.
 So, of course as a curious kid….I ate one!
 I was not impressed.

 But enough about me eating dog cookies, let’s move on to more important matters, like the burrito.
 Lately I have been on this “meal in a bowl” kick, so I wanted to try my hand at mastering the “burrito” in a bowl.

 2 chicken breasts (I am a HUGE fan of Beretta farms)

 ½ red onion sliced

 ½ cup corn (when it’s not in season use frozen organic)

 2-4 tbsp. avocado oil

 Salt and pepper to taste